Apartness, sharp elements, and the Scott topology of domains: Preliminaries

 \section{Preliminaries}

 We give the basic definitions and results in the theory of (continuous) dcpos.
-It is not adequate to simply refer the reader to classical texts on domain theory~\cite{AbramskyJung1995,GierzEtAl2003}, because two classically equivalent definitions need not be constructively equivalent, and hence we need to make choices here.
+It is not adequate to simply refer the reader to classical texts on domain theory~\citep{AbramskyJung1995,GierzEtAl2003}, because two classically equivalent definitions need not be constructively equivalent, and hence we need to make choices here.
 For example, while classically every Scott open subset is the complement of a Scott closed subset, this does not hold constructively (Lemma~\ref{complement-of-open-is-closed}).

 The results presented here are all provable constructively.
-Constructive proofs of standard results, such as Lemma~\ref{way-below-basics} and Proposition~\ref{interpolation} (the interpolation property), can be found in~\cite{deJongEscardo2021a}.
+Constructive proofs of standard order-theoretic results, such as Lemma~\ref{way-below-basics} and Proposition~\ref{interpolation} (the interpolation property), can be found in~\citep{deJongEscardo2021a}, or alternatively, the author's PhD thesis~\citep{deJong2022}, and will not be repeated here.
+Since the Scott topology is not treated in the above references, the proofs of any results involving topology (such as Proposition~\ref{basis-is-dense}) are spelled out in full.

 Finally, in Section~\ref{sec:decidability-conditions} we introduce and study some decidability conditions on bases of dcpos that will make several appearances throughout the paper.
 These decidability conditions always hold if excluded middle is assumed.